 The northern part of Selous Game Reserve is now officially Nyerere National Park.
 It was named in honour of Tanzania’s first president, Julius Nyerere.
 Nyerere National Park includes the Rufiji river and buffer zone to the south of the watercourse.
 The park is still widely known as Selous Game Reserve.

-Landscape of Selous Game Reserve
+Which parts of Selous Game Reserve can I visit?

 North Selous, or Nyerere National Park, is a no-hunt zone dedicated to photographic tourism.
 This piece makes up 8% of the total reserve and is a visitor-friendly location for all accommodation and safari activities.